LDL Cholesterol

 Frequently Asked Questions

-The standard reference range is Optimal:<100 mg/dL, Near optimal:100-129 mg/dL, Borderline high:130-159 mg/dL, High:≥160 mg/dL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for LDL Cholesterol is Optimal:<100 mg/dL, Near optimal:100-129 mg/dL, Borderline high:130-159 mg/dL, High:≥160 mg/dL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer